Compensation for Content: AP Moves to Charge for Article Titles and Hyperlinks

-In today’s New York Times, I learned that AP Cracked Down On Unpaid Use of Content.”
-This is the latest move in the ongoing story about compensating creators for online content.
+This is the latest move in the ongoing story about paying for online content.
 Web content creators have struggled because their content draws clicks, but it has been hard to prevent others from profiting.

 Software to License and Track Use of Content